Download a full copy of the Platinum Sports SA Tourney Rules

 Captains/players turn in the completed waiver and team fee by 10AM to receive paper wristbands for all players.
 Players must wear wristbands visibly (wrist, ankle, shoelace, etc.).
 PAYMENT CAN BE PAID AT THE TOURNEY SITE ON TOURNEY DAY however we do accept payments ahead of time to avoid waiting in long lines morning of the tourney.
 We accept cash, credit cards and online payments at the tourney.
 Online at our secure website using a credit card, PayPal, Venmo, CashApp, or Apple Pay.
 Also, Captains and Free Agents can pay using league apps.

-TIMELY!: All our tourneys start as close to 8AM as possible and usually finish between 3-4pm.
-Ensure your team or at least a team member is there by 8AM so as to ensure your team is not dropped as a no-show.
+TIMELY!: Most of our tourneys start as close to 8AM as possible and usually finish between 3-4pm.
+At times we may host two tourneys in one day, usually the morning tourney will be from 8am to 2pm and the afternoon tourney will be from 2:30-9pm.
+Make sure your team or at least a team member is there by 8AM (or start of tourney) so as to ensure your team is not dropped as a no-show.
 Please help us keep the tournament running on time!
 10 minutes warm-up for teams playing their first match, 2 minutes to NO warm-up time after that depending on how timely the tourney is running.
 If running behind some sets/games may be shortened (to 15 points instead of 21).
 Ref teams are responsible for getting the next match going!
 We usually do not schedule a lunch break during the day so plan accordingly.
 We will sometimes assign a player to be the Court Captain, please follow their instructions and help to run a smooth tourney.

 - DIVISION DESCRIPTIONS (listed in order from lowest skill level to highest skill level):